-Honestly, I think that I avoided trying lit circles for so long because I was afraid I was going to mess up, going to implement them incorrectly.
+Honestly, I avoided trying lit circles for so long because I feared messing up, of implementing them incorrectly.
 Don’t be like me!
-Give lit circles a try.
+Give them a try.

 And?
 I am pretty sure that my methods for organizing lit circles is different than other teachers.
 For instance, my groups do not have assigned roles when they break into their discussion circles.
-Still, I’ve found what works for me.
+Overall, find a process that works for you and your classes.

 After implementing lit circles a few times in high school English, I continuously see the same benefits:

-- I learn about new books.
-Student and I trade information, and we build relationships through the content.
+- Teachers learn about new books.
+Students and I trade information, and we build relationships through the content.

-- I can choose a variety of books for a variety of interests.
+- Teachers can choose a variety of books for a variety of interests.